The 2020-2021 TBPK class is full.

-If you live in the Hamilton attendance area or have a child in grades K-7 at Hamilton, you may apply at the school between October 1st, 2018 and 3:00 pm on October 12, 2018.
+If you live in the Hamilton attendance area or have a child in grades K-7 at Hamilton, you may apply at the school between October 1, 2020 and 3:00 pm on October 9, 2020.
 There will be no deposit check collected at this time.
+However, you will be asked to provide a current utility bill as proof of address.
 If you are applying for more than one child (i.e twin siblings, or siblings where one child is three years old and another child is four year old) please make a note of this (“sibling”) on each child’s application.

-We will conduct a lottery on October 12th at 4:00 pm to fill available spots in our program.
-You will be notified via email that your child has received a spot for the 2019-2020 school year.
-At this point, a deposit check and proof of residency will need to be turned in to secure the spot.
+We will conduct a lottery on October 12th at 3:00 pm to fill available spots in our program.
+You will be notified via email that your child has received a spot for the 2021-2022 school year.
+At this point, a deposit check will need to be turned in to secure the spot.

 What program does Hamilton have?